kelloggm/checkerframework-gradle-plugin/README.md

 ### Multi-project builds

-By default, checkers are run on all subprojects of the project to which the plugin is applied.

 In most projects with subprojects, the top-level project is not a Java project.
 You should not configure such a non-Java project.
 Instead, move all Checker Framework configuration (the `checkerFramework` block and any